Central appoints veteran journalist Aimee Crawford as Vance chair

 The Vance chair funds the appointment of prominent professionals and scholars in the fields of journalism and communications to the Central faculty.
 Central established the chairmanship in 2000 in honor of Vance, a former Connecticut newspaper publisher and a longtime university supporter.

-“I am thrilled to return to Central Connecticut University, where my teaching journey began, and honored to follow in the footsteps of esteemed journalists such as John Dankosky, Carolyn Lumsden, and Stan Stimpson as the Vance chair,” Crawford says.
+“I am thrilled to return to Central Connecticut State University, where my teaching journey began, and honored to follow in the footsteps of esteemed journalists such as John Dankosky, Carolyn Lumsden, and Stan Stimpson as the Vance chair,” Crawford says.

 “Central is a special place.
 As a student-centered, First-Generation Forward institution, the university is uniquely positioned to change the game — and shape the next generation of sports media leaders and innovators— by bringing new voices and perspectives into the profession,” she adds.